Investing in business

 Entrepreneurs' relief (ER)

 ER may be available in respect of disposals of businesses, certain business assets, and shares held by employees or directors holding more than 5% of the company.
 The relief can also be claimed by individuals and trustees of certain types of settlements.
 The relief has a lifetime allowance, which is GBP 10 million.
-Everyone starts with a 'clean sheet' on 6 April 2008 (so disposals before this date will not affect the overall allowance).
 Eligible gains up to the lifetime allowance will be taxed at a 10% CGT rate.

 Investors’ relief (IR)

 IR allows investors to enjoy a lower rate of tax of 10% on lifetime gains of up to GBP 10 million on investments into shares in non-listed trading companies, which are issued after 16 March 2016 and held for at least three years before a disposal.
 This relief is in addition to ER.
-Although IR has some similarities to ER, the relief is restricted to external investors only and is more akin to EIS relief, although with fewer restrictions over the type of company that can qualify and how investments are structured.
+Although IR has some similarities to ER, the relief is restricted to external investors only and is more akin to Enterprise Investment Relief (EIS) discussed below, although with fewer restrictions over the type of company that can qualify and how investments are structured.

 Enterprise investment scheme (EIS)